Conversational AI: to chatbot or not to chatbot?

 4. Technological advances.
 AI technology, and more specifically deep learning-based NLP, has advanced so much in the last few years that we no longer need the chatbot approach.
 For example, the Google Duplex AI makes reservations by having a natural conversation with the restaurant.
 During the conversation, the AI negotiates the booking and makes sure that the call-taker has understood your intentions without the need for an explicit decision tree.

-Chatbots can be a convenient way to solve very specific problems requiring simple solutions.
+Traditional chatbots can be a convenient way to solve very specific problems requiring simple solutions.
 However, as we’ve seen above, they have their limitations.

 Show me how